Constraining braneworlds with entanglement entropy: Constraining the DGP term

 We now take an analytic approach to our exploration of the parameter space of DGP couplings $(\lambda_1,\lambda_2)$ by employing the RT prescription.
 By noting that the horizon of the black string is always at least a candidate surface, we can make the following assertions: \begin{itemize} \item[(1)] Theories in which the RT prescription selects the horizon and computes a positive entropy cannot be excluded. \item[(2)] The horizon entropy upper bounds the RT entropy. \end{itemize} In this section, we will use these statements to explore the DGP parameter space without numerically constructing extremal surfaces.
 The results are summarized in Figure \ref{figs:4dnegBound}.
 Furthermore, we reiterate that the region $\{\lambda_1 < -1\} \cup \{\lambda_2 < -1\}$ is already deemed unphysical by both our wrong-sign-action argument and an entropy argument by \cite{Chen:2020uac}.

 \paragraph{Entanglement does not constrain $\{\lambda_1 \geq 0\} \cap \{\lambda_2 \geq 0\}$}

 We first consider the case of nonnegative DGP couplings on both branes.
-In this case, it turns out that our swampland criteria do not apply.
+In this case, we find that our swampland criteria do not apply.
 Specifically, the entropy functional \eqref{entFuncS} is always positive, and we can and will also show that the RT surface is always the horizon, which is consistent with CWI.
-To do the latter, we study locally smooth extremal surfaces assumed to not be the horizon, finding that they are always be UV-divergent and, thus, always subdominant to the (UV-finite) horizon in the functional integral that computes the entropy.
-In other words, we find non-horizon candidates (i.e. finite extremal surfaces) for the RT prescription necessitate either DGP coupling being negative.
+To do the latter, we study locally smooth extremal surfaces assumed to not be the horizon, finding that they are always UV-divergent and, thus, always subdominant to the (UV-finite) horizon in the functional integral that computes the entropy.
+In other words, we find that non-horizon candidates (i.e. finite extremal surfaces) for the RT prescription require either DGP coupling being negative.